 We've gotten great at filtering out the good from great candidates, and been able to hone in on what makes someone a great fit for us.

-Here are the top six things we look for when hiring the best digital product people.
+Here are the top six things we look for.

 1. Our culture → It’s really, genuinely important.